demoland/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-1.md

 ---
 name: traditional-security-models
 # The Traditional Security Model
-* Traditional security models were built upon the idea of perimeter based security.
+* Perimeter based security
-* There would be a firewall, and inside that firewall it was assumed one was safe.
+* Credentials stored on disk in the castle.
-* Resources such as databases were mostly static.
-As such rules were based upon IP address, credentials were baked into source code or kept in a static file on disk.
+* Resources such as databases applications were mostly static and granted access based on IP.

 ???
 This slide discusses the traditional security model